miiyuh/miiyuh/README.md

 ---

-## 🌱 About Me
+##  About Me
-- 🔍 Always learning about cybersecurity and AI
+- Always learning about cybersecurity and AI
-- 🎶 Enjoys coding while listening to music
+- Enjoys coding while listening to music
-- 📚 Currently working on my Final Year Project in computer forensics
+- Currently working on my Final Year Project in Computer Forensics

 ---